fumiama/fumidb/api/table.md

 │  table name length  │     name     of     the     table     ( variable   length )     │
 ├─────────────────────┼──────────┬──────────┬──────────┬──────────┬──────────┬──────────┤
 │                     │ type  of │ type  of │ type  of │ type  of │ type  of │ type  of │
-│ table column length │  column  │  column  │  column  │  column  │  column  │  column  │
+│   table row length  │   row    │   row    │   row    │   row    │   row    │   row    │
 │                     │   No.1   │   No.2   │   No.3   │   No.4   │   No...  │   No.N   │
 ├─────────────────────┴──────────┴──────────┴──────────┴──────────┴──────────┴──────────┤
 │                index pointer of pk  ( this pointer will never be zero )               │ ├───────────────────────────────────────────────────────────────────────────────────────┤
-│    index pointer of column No.2 ( if it's zero, there is no index for this column )   │ ├───────────────────────────────────────────────────────────────────────────────────────┤ │   index pointer of column No... ( if it's zero, there is no index for this column )   │ ├───────────────────────────────────────────────────────────────────────────────────────┤ │    index pointer of column No.N ( if it's zero, there is no index for this column )   │ ├───────────────────────────────────────────────────────────────────────────────────────┤ │                  index pointer of first foreign key  ( if available )                 │ ├───────────────────────────────────────────────────────────────────────────────────────┤
+│      index pointer of row  No.2 ( if it's zero, there is no index for this row  )     │ ├───────────────────────────────────────────────────────────────────────────────────────┤ │     index pointer of row  No... ( if it's zero, there is no index for this row  )     │ ├───────────────────────────────────────────────────────────────────────────────────────┤ │      index pointer of row  No.N ( if it's zero, there is no index for this row  )     │ ├───────────────────────────────────────────────────────────────────────────────────────┤ │                  index pointer of first foreign key  ( if available )                 │ ├───────────────────────────────────────────────────────────────────────────────────────┤